GraceJohnson/cs229-final-project/README.md

 Authors: Austin Atsango, Soren Holm, K. Grace Johnson

-data: chemical dynamics data and music data in MIDI format
+data/ -  chemical dynamics data and music data in MIDI format

-models: scripts and Python notebooks for machine learning models we used
+models/ -  scripts and Python notebooks for machine learning models we used

-utils: scripts for processing data and analyzing results
+utils/ -  scripts for processing data and analyzing results